CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

 ### Methodology

-The robot kinematics studied here is an RRR robot.
-The homogeneous transformations, based on Denavit-Hartenberg parameterization, is used to determine the Cartesian position of the end effector based on the joint angles.
+The robot kinematics studied here is a 3R robot.
+Why 3R?
+Mainly because I have an industial 6R and believe the waist-shoulder-elbow aspect is a good exercise for inverse kinematics.
+3R robots admit a slightly more rich set of singularities than robots like the Stanford arm and Cartesian (gantry) robots, and the forward and inverse kinematics have well known analytic solutions.

+In this work I am using the Denavit-Hartenberg convention for computing the composite homogeneous transformation.
+For training, I am strictly using the forward kinematics to produce a set of features (Cartesian position of the end effector) and labels (joint angles).
+Why using the forward kinematic mapping rather than the inverse kinematics that would result in more consistent sampling from the desired Cartesian end effector space?
+Because the ultimate goal is to be able to actuate a robot without knowledge of how to find a closed form inverse mapping and understand how to create and train a model that provides acceptable accuracy.